WPI-AIM/wpi-dvrk-ros/dvrk_arm/README.md

     ...
 ### Origin and Tip Tranfroms
-Keeping in mind the intended use of the library for different applications and UI devices, we can set the **Origin Transform**, such that all the **End Effector Transforms** (+ Position and Orientaiton, Forces and Moments) using the numerous overloaded functions are w.r.t the defined w.r.t Origin Transfrom.
+Keeping in mind the intended use of the library for different applications and UI devices, we can set the **Origin Frame**, such that all the **End Effector Transforms** (+ Position and Orientaiton, Forces and Moments) using the numerous overloaded functions are w.r.t the **Origin Frame**.

 Not only that, one might wants the self defined directional coordinates of the End Effector (i.e. where should the x,y and z unit vectors of the tip be pointing).
-For this purpose, the Tip Tranform can be set places another transform on the tip and form here on, each Tranfrom component is reported w.r.t to the tip tranfrom.
+For this purpose, a **Tip Frame** can be affixed on the **End Effector Frame** which will case the **Tip Frame** to be reported w.r.t the **Origin Frame**.

+#### Note:
+Keep in mind that the **Origin Frame is set w.r.t to the Default Origin used by CISST-SAW and Tip Frame is set w.r.t the End Effector Frame used by CISST-SAW for the specific manipulator**

 When setting the positions or forces on the dvrk Manipulators, the frames are already handeled so you just specify the values w.r.t to the frames you set.